harbalk/delite/docs/StoreMap.md

 # delite/StoreMap

-`delite/StoreMap` is a mixin that can be mixed into a class inheriting from [`delite/Widget`](Widget.md) or `decor/Evented` in order to query a store object from the [dstore](http://dstorejs.io/) project, create render items for this widget based on the store items, and perform some automatic mapping between the properties on the store items and the properties on the render items.
+`delite/StoreMap` is a mixin that can be mixed into a class inheriting from [`delite/Widget`](Widget.md) or `decor/Evented` in order to query a store object from the [dstore](http://dstorejs.io/) project or an array, create render items for this widget based on the store or the array items, and perform some automatic mapping between the properties on the store items and the properties on the render items.

 This is particularly useful for a widget that needs to create items (or render items) based on store entries